 Only the School, not the parents can authorise an absence.

 Attendance is calculated cumulatively across the school year and every fortnight, the Head of Year will identify students whose attendance falls below 96%.
 A letter will be sent to parents raising the awareness of attendance together with an attendance certificate.
 If attendance does not improve then parents are invited to attend a School Based Meeting to resolve any issues and to agree a plan to work together to improve attendance.

-Where there is a specific medical issue resulting in regular absence from school it is important that you let your Child’s Director of Learning know as soon as possible.
+Where there is a specific medical issue resulting in regular absence from school it is important that you let your Child’s Head of Year know as soon as possible.
 Please ensure that we are provided with medical documentary evidence of any medical condition, this can include a copy of the medication or prescription, stamped appointment card or a letter from a Doctor or Hospital.

 Parents/carers are responsible for ensuring that their child arrives to school punctually.
 Students should arrive at school no later than 8:40 am unless they are on a school bus and there is an unavoidable delay.
 Registration begins at 8:45 am and form tutors electronically take the first register of the day.
 Students must report to student reception to sign in if they arrive after 9:00 am.
 Students arriving after the registers close at 9:30 am, without a legitimate reason, will be recorded as an unauthorised absence.
 If a student needs to leave school early parents/carers must provide them with a written note to be shown to the Form Tutor.
 The note must be also shown at student reception when the student signs out.
 The school will contact you if we have concerns about punctuality and ask that you support our detention procedures regarding student lateness.

 Minutes lost each day Days lost per school year